New recipes and updates

 Wrap your food

-I have written before about the extreme appeal of things wrapped; it was about dough/pastry/batter filled with filling and stuffed with stuffing.
-It’s not just pastry that can enrobe tasty surprises.
+I have written before about the extreme appeal of things wrapped: it was about dough/pastry/batter filled with filling or stuffed with stuffing.
+It was while I had a period of obsessive wrapping one food in another.

-A while back I had a period of obsessive wrapping one food in another.
-Salmon in bacon for instance, though pancetta works better if you want to follow my suit.
-Chicken salad packaged in lettuce leaves, a very healthy option of a chicken salad sandwich, incidentally.
+But it’s not just pastry that can enrobe tasty surprises.
+Salmon can be wrapped in bacon for instance, though pancetta works better if you want to follow my suit.
+Chicken salad packaged in lettuce leaves are a very healthy option of a chicken salad sandwich, incidentally.

-filo asparagus parcels cuisinefiend.com
+asparagus filo parcels cuisinefiend.com

 Combos taste better

-It’s as simple as combining ingredients to create a dish: imagine being served bread, butter, ham and pickles separately and urged to eat up one before you start on another.
 I know, there are people who like to eat everything separately but most of us prefer piling elements of our dinners onto the fork and refusing to finish the potatoes if we’ve run out of meat.

 What is so good about filo?

-It will carry sweet as well as savoury and it is actually gorgeous on its own: spiced or sugared, buttered or oiled, layered and baked.
-And it really needn’t be so fussed over – it dries out if uncovered, that’s true, but as long as you roughly wrap the rest up in the parchment it came in while you’re working on each sheet, it won’t be ruined.
+It will carry sweet as well as savoury fillings and it is actually gorgeous on its own: spiced or sugared, buttered or oiled, layered and baked.
+And it really needn’t be so fussed over: it dries out if uncovered, that’s true, but as long as you roughly wrap the rest up in the parchment it came in while you’re working on each sheet, it won’t be ruined.

 It does cook quickly so it’s not suited for raw meaty filling that needs to spend a while in the oven.
 The Greeks have mastered the use of it, making little filo hand pies with spinach or cheese.